dltoth/UPnPDevice/README.md

       DERIVED_TYPE_CHECK(baseName);
 ```

-defining the following methods for the class:
+defining the following members and methods for the class:

 ```
       private: static const ClassType  _classType;